MikeAchoy/MikeAchoy/README.md

 # 👋 I’m @MikeAchoy

-💻 **Software Engineer** excited to start my journey and learning in tech!
+💻 Software Engineer excited to start my journey and learning in tech!
-🎓 **Studied Computer Engineering** at Texas A&M International University, Laredo, Texas.
+🎓 Studied Computer Engineering at Texas A&M International University, Laredo, Texas.
-🔧 Currently working on **backend system design** and **AI deep learning models** for image processing.
+🔧 Currently learning and working on backend system design and AI deep learning models for image processing.
 🌱 Always learning, and growing.
 📫 How to reach me: machoyaberlanga@proton.me

 ---

 ## 💻 Tech Stack